spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/cluster-deployment.md

     :::warning

-    If any of your your Edge hosts has more than one Network Interface Card (NIC), you must either use static IP addresses or use network overlay.
+    If any of your Edge hosts have more than one Network Interface Card (NIC), you must either use static IP addresses or use network overlay.
 DHCP is not supported.

     :::